 LEED, Green Globes, and ENERGY STAR®, the industry's most sought-after green-certification programs, all require careful measurement and reduction of energy consumption.
 "An intelligent building is a great way to get improved energy efficiency; in fact, it is one of the best ways to do this," says Ehrlich.
 Intelligent buildings optimize energy performance through advanced controls and give operators the capability to monitor and measure energy use, as well as verify efficiency initiatives.

 Demand response, with a real-time, two-way interaction with the utility, can help control building systems to reduce energy use during peak demand.
-This results in the utility not needing to build more power plants, and in financial savings for owners who participate in these programs.
+This results in the utility not needing to build more power ants, and in financial savings for owners who participate in these programs.

 Streamline Building Operations